maykef/Fluorescence_test/README.md

 # Fluorescence_test
-Jupyter notebooks in Jetson Nano to analyse date form the DIY Fluorometer
+Jupyter notebooks in Jetson Nano to analyse data form the DIY Fluorometer